-National Endowment for the Arts, Exemplary Design Research Award
+NEA Exemplary Design Research Award

-Urban Planning, Davidoff Award, Outstanding Publication
+Paul Davidoff Award, Outstanding Publication in Urban Planning

 Americans still build millions of dream houses in neighborhoods that sustain Victorian stereotypes of the home as "woman's place" and the city as "man's world."
 Urban historian and architect Dolores Hayden tallies the personal and social costs of an American "architecture of gender" for the two-earner family, the single-parent family, and single people.
 Many societies have struggled with the architectural and urban consequences of women's paid employment: Hayden traces three models of home in historical perspective—the haven strategy in the United States, the industrial strategy in the former USSR, and the neighborhood strategy in European social democracies—to document alternative ways to reconstruct neighborhoods.